fabiohsv-cit/ciandt-components-datepicker/README.md

    <script src='assets/libs/ng-jedi-layout/modal.js'></script>
    <script src='assets/libs/ng-jedi-layout/panel.js'></script>
    ```
-   - note that the base directory used was assets/libs, you should change bower_components to assets/libs or move from bower_components to assets/libs with grunt.
+   - note that the base directory used was assets/libs, you should change bower_components to assets/libs or move from bower_components to assets/libs with [Grunt](http://gruntjs.com/).
 * Include module dependency:

    ```javascript